Zach Jackson (pitcher, born 1994)

-Zachary Garrett Jackson (born December 25, 1994) is an American professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Zachary Garrett Jackson (born December 25, 1994) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Oakland Athletics.
+The Toronto Blue Jays selected Jackson in the third round of the 2016 MLB draft, and made his MLB debut in 2022.

 High school and college

 Jackson attended Berryhill High School in his hometown of Tulsa, Oklahoma.
 In his final high school season, he was named a second-team All-American by Baseball America after pitching to a 13–1 win–loss record, 0.38 earned run average (ERA), and 147 strikeouts in 722/3 innings.
 Jackson graduated with a 4.0 grade point average, and was the valedictorian of his class.

 He then attended the University of Arkansas, where he played three seasons for the Arkansas Razorbacks.
 In his freshman season, Jackson posted a 2.53 ERA and 42 strikeouts in 422/3 innings.
 Jackson made 27 relief appearances as a sophomore in 2015, and went 5–1 with a 2.10 ERA, 89 strikeouts, and nine saves in 60 innings pitched.
 His performance earned him a spot on the All-SEC First Team, as well as a position on the Collegiate National Team.
 In his final year with the Razorbacks, Jackson pitched as both a starter and reliever, and posted a 3–4 record with a 5.09 ERA, 66 strikeouts, and four saves.

+Jackson played collegiate summer baseball for the Wisconsin Rapids Rafters in 2014.

 Professional career

 Toronto Blue Jays

 The Toronto Blue Jays selected Jackson in the third round of the 2016 Major League Baseball draft.
 He signed for a $275,000 bonus and was assigned to the Rookie-level Gulf Coast League Blue Jays.
-After one appearance in the GCL, Jackson was promoted to the Short Season-A Vancouver Canadians of the Northwest League, where he ended the season.
+After one appearance in the GCL, Jackson was promoted to the Low-A Vancouver Canadians of the Northwest League, where he ended the season.
 Jackson made 14 relief appearances in 2016, and went 1–1 with a 3.38 ERA and 23 strikeouts in 182/3 innings.
-He was assigned to the Class-A Lansing Lugnuts to begin the 2017 season, and was promoted to the Advanced-A Dunedin Blue Jays in June.
+He was assigned to the Single-A Lansing Lugnuts to begin the 2017 season, and was promoted to the High-A Dunedin Blue Jays in June.
 Jackson finished the season with a 2–2 record, 2.47 ERA, and 68 strikeouts in 51 innings.

+Jackson spent the 2018 season with the Double–A New Hampshire Fisher Cats, for whom he made 43 appearances out of the bullpen, recording a 2.47 ERA with 75 strikeouts across 62 innings pitched.
+In 2019, he played for the Triple–A Buffalo Bisons, appearing in 46 games and posting a 3.97 ERA with 68 strikeouts in 68 innings of work.
+Jackson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.